-- Cooling tower water treatment
+- Cooling Tower Water Treatment

-- Process water treatment
+- Process Water Treatment

-- Drinking water treatment
+- Drinking Water Treatment

-- Wastewater treatment
+- Wastewater Treatment

-- Clean-in-place (CIP)
+- ECA Clean-In-Place (CIP)

-- Produced water
+- Produced Water

-- Hydrogen sulfide removal
+- Hydrogen Sulfide Removal

-- Aquatics and decorative water features
+- Aquatics and Decorative Water Features

-- Surface disinfection
+- Surface Disinfection

-- Dairy, poultry & swine sanitation (drinking water, pre- and post-dip, facility)
+- Dairy, Poultry & Swine Sanitation (drinking water, pre- and post-dip, facility)

-- Irrigation line cleaning
+- Irrigation Line Cleaning

-How does on-site generation (OSG) work?
+How does on-site generation work?

 Water coming into the OSG goes through a softener, and then splits into two lines.
 One line is used to feed a salt filled tank, creating a saturated brine.
 The other line enters the OSG, acting as a dilution stream prior to the electrochemical process.
 Saturated brine is then precision mixed with the softened water stream prior to entering the electrolytic cell.
 Application of an electrical current to the cell results in the production of an oxidant solution from the diluted brine.

 After leaving the electrolytic cell, the oxidant solution is temporarily stored in an oxidant tank.
 As needed, the oxidant is then metered or injected into the water moving through the treatment process, typically with equipment similar to that used in a bulk hypochlorite dosing system.
 Injection options include a venturi or other eductor, centrifugal feed pumps, or chemical metering pumps.
 Sites with multiple injection points may use a combination of these options.

 Hydrogen gas is also produced inside the electrolytic cell and is removed from the cell and the oxidant storage tank through vents and/or dilution air blowers.
-The OSG operates via a signal from the level switch/transmitter located in the downstream oxidant tank conducted with a Programmable Logic Controller (PLC) and some other electrical instruments such as sensors.
-This means very minimal operator attention is required during normal operation.